cosinekitty/astronomy/source/js/README.md

 or an [AstroTime](#AstroTime) object.

 This flexibility is for convenience of outside callers.
-Internally, Astronomy Engine always converts a `FlexibleTime` parameter to an `AstroTime` object by calling [MakeTime](#MakeTime).
+Internally, Astronomy Engine always converts a `FlexibleDateTime` parameter to an `AstroTime` object by calling [MakeTime](#MakeTime).

 * * *